apache/druid/docs/configuration/index.md

 |`druid.indexer.queue.restartDelay`|Sleep this long when Overlord queue management throws an exception before trying again.|PT30S|
 |`druid.indexer.queue.storageSyncRate`|Sync Overlord state this often with an underlying task persistence mechanism.|PT1M|

 The following configs only apply if the Overlord is running in remote mode.
-For a description of local vs. remote mode, please see (../design/overlord.md).
+For a description of local vs. remote mode, see [Overlord Process](../design/overlord.md).

 |Property|Description|Default|
 |--------|-----------|-------|